kcdstoragews/lab/README.md

 ### 2. PVCs & PVs

-As your cluster has now a CSI driver installed, specified backends and also ready to use storage classes, you are set to ask for storage.
+As your cluster has now a CSI driver installed, specified backends and also ready to use StorageClasses, you are set to ask for storage.
 But don't be afraid.
 You will not have to open a ticket at your storage guys or do some weird storage magic.
 We want a persistent volume, so let's claim one.
-This is done with a so called persistent volume claim.
+The workflow isn't complex but important to understand.
+As we are using Trident in this lab, we used it also for describing the workflow.
+However the workflow is pretty similar in all other CSI drivers.

+1. A user creates a PersistentVolumeClaim requesting a new PersistentVolume of a particular size from a Kubernetes StorageClass that was previously configured by someone.
+2. The Kubernetes StorageClass identifies Trident as its provisioner and includes parameters that tell Trident how to provision a volume for the requested class.
+3. Trident looks at its own StorageClass with the same name that identifies the matching Backends and StoragePools that it can use to provision volumes for the class.
+4. Trident provisions storage on a matching backend and creates two objects: a PersistentVolume in Kubernetes that tells Kubernetes how to find, mount, and treat the volume, and a volume in Trident that retains the relationship between the PersistentVolume and the actual storage.
+5. Kubernetes binds the PersistentVolumeClaim to the new PersistentVolume.
+Pods that include the PersistentVolumeClaim mount that PersistentVolume on any host that it runs on.

 There are two files in your scenario01 folder, *firstpvc.yaml* and *secondpvc.yaml* both a requesting a 5GiB Volume, now let's get this storage into a namespace we create first and call it *funwithpvcs*...